 - Dark red zip-up down jacket with a large black crest-like logo on the left breast, black lining, and two slash zip-up hip pockets… based on the clumping of the rear collar, it likely also has a hidden hood

 - Chunky burnt orange half-zip mock turtleneck sweater with a brass zipper and minor rips and tears

 - Dark brown zip-up/velcro-front rainproof jacket with zip-fastening hip pockets & hood

-- Dark brown (with thin dark blue horizontal stripes) long-sleeve T-shirt with a wide crew neck – I believe the one worn by Damon in the flick is from H&M
+- Dark brown (with thin dark blue horizontal stripes) long-sleeve boat-neck T-shirt

 - Medium wash blue denim jeans with a baggy fit and large rear pockets